 Tackle stress head on

 People can be resistant to acknowledging when they’re suffering.
 They may seem withdrawn or are avoiding engaging with others.
-If you do suspect someone you know isn’t coping with stress, speak to them.
-Stress can make people feel isolated, and keeping things bottled up only makes it worse.
+If you do suspect someone you know isn’t coping with stress, have the courage to start a conversation.
 You don’t have to be a stress counsellor, just a good listener – and allowing them to talk things through could help them find a solution to their problems.
 Questions like “How have you been feeling?” and “Are you OK, I’ve noticed you don’t seem yourself?” are more effective than simply telling them that you’d like them to tell you what’s wrong.

-Depending on your relationship, you could also encourage them to get involved in activities that may help them cope better.
+Depending on your relationship with them, you could also encourage them to get involved in activities that may help them cope better.
 For example, taking regular exercise often helps people see their concerns more clearly as well as deal with them more calmly.
-So why not suggest going for a walk in the fresh air or organise some team sports at work or at home?
-And the best part is, you’d benefit from all that extra exercise too.
+So why not suggest going for a walk in the fresh air?